flavors/django-graphql-jwt/README.rst

         'JWT_EXPIRATION_DELTA': timedelta(minutes=10),
     }

-to enable token expiration and set the timeout to 1 hour with settings
+to enable token expiration and set the timeout to 1 hour using the settings file

 .. code:: python